tarrott/tarrott.github.io/docs/index.md

 ---
 ## Blacksmith Shop (Service)
 - Sign your work
+    - a professional pride of ownership - "I stand behind my work"
+    - an indicator of quality, people should see the signature and expect the work to be solid, well written, tested, and documented

 1. present the end story - visuals/graphs/charts - for managers/clients
     - what they want/are excited to see